hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/account-activation-login.md

 !!! types note "Before proceeding make sure that:"
     * you have your Campus Account activated for UBELIX (see above)
     * you have a working SSH client
     * you are operating on a Linux/Mac environment.
-If you are running Microsoft Windows you can use PuTTY, but we strongly encourage you to familiarize with a Unix-based operating system, if necessary by installing a flavor of Linux using virtualization software (e.g VirtualBox)
+If you are running Microsoft Windows you can use PuTTY, MobaXterm, or the Linux subsystem.
+Alternatively, a flavor of Linux can be installed on Microsoft Windows using virtualization software (e.g VirtualBox).
+We strongly encourage you to familiarize with a Unix-based operating system.

 !!! types caution ""
     Log in to UBELIX is only possible from within the UniBE network.
 If you want to connect from outside, you must first establish a VPN connection.
 For VPN profiles and instructions see [the official tutorial](http://www.unibe.ch/university/campus_and_infrastructure/rund_um_computer/internetzugang/access_to_internal_resources_via_vpn/index_eng.html).